M4RC-XX/AniWorld-Downloader-Docker/README.md

 AniWorld Downloader offers three versatile usage modes:

-1. **Interactive Menu**: Launch the tool and navigate through an intuitive menu to select and manage downloads or streams.
+1. **Interactive Menu**: Launch the tool and navigate through an intuitive menu to select and manage downloads.
 2. **Command-Line Arguments**: Execute specific tasks directly by providing arguments, such as downloading a particular episode or setting preferences.

 Choose the method that best suits your workflow and enjoy a seamless experience!